TThor52/Warno-Test-Mod/README.md

 Constantes Destruction

--Added an IncomeMultiplierToken
+-Added an IncomeMultiplierToken: 'CONQ_HIGH'

- -'CONQ_HIGH'

--Added an IncomeMultiplier
+-Added an IncomeMultiplier: 1.5
- -1.5

 Constantes Lobby (Yes, another one near the bottom of the file)